azizinfosec-art/CredAudit/README.md

 python -m credaudit scan -p ./tests/secrets.txt --formats json csv html
 ```

 Outputs are written to `./credaudit_out` by default.
+The banner shows only on interactive terminals; use `--no-banner` to silence it.

 ## Commands